-I was jumping between men, hoping to find something I was longing for, needing actually.
-Someone who as good at at giving me spankings as giving me sweet kisses.
+I was jumping between men, hoping to find something I was longing for, needing, actually.
+Someone who as good at giving me spankings as well as giving me sweet kisses.
 Nothing I found was completely right for me.
-Instead of looking inside, deep down in my soul to find what I needed – what I was begging for.
-I just jumped on the next guy.
-Don't get me wrong, there's nothing wrong with doing that, but for ME, it only broke me down even more.
+Instead of looking inside, deep down in my soul to find what I needed – what I was begging for, I just jumped on the next guy.
+Don't get me wrong; there's nothing wrong with doing that if that's your thing, but for me, it only broke me down even more.

-Until one day it just clicked.
+Until one day, it just clicked.
 The day when my fiancé came into the picture everything changed.
-He saw me, through my body, passed all the walls I'd built.
-He saw that little girl and nurtured her.
-Took care of her.
+He saw me – through my body – past all the walls that I'd built up.
+He saw that little girl and nurtured her, took care of her.
 And that was probably where our fetish for DDlg started – without us even knowing.

 Mr. B, as I call him, knows the exact amount of comforting that is needed after a rough night in bed.
 He understands, and views it as a privilege, that I'm his sub.
 That I chose to submit only to him.
 I'd been in the BDSM lifestyle for a while before I met Mr. B. Even still, I never totally understood what aftercare meant until I met him.
 For the first time in my life, I lived out BDSM to please me and my man, not to let other people destroy an already broken person.